EcoMedia/givewith-fe-challenge-01/README.md

 - [ ] If recipe list is paginated, a user can change how many recipes are shown per page

+*NOTE: we prefer you do not use any special external packages, native html elements and vanilla should work just fine*

 # Getting Started